PTsolvers/JustRelax.jl/docs/src/man/ShearBands.md

 # ShearBand benchmark

-Shear Band benchmark to test the visco-elasto-plastic rheology implementation in JustRelax.jl
+Shear Band benchmark to test the visco-elasto-plastic rheology implementation in `JustRelax.jl`

 # Initialize packages

-Load JustRelax necessary modules and define backend.
+Load `JustRelax.jl` necessary modules and define backend.
 ```julia
 using JustRelax, JustRelax.JustRelax2D, JustRelax.DataIO
 const backend_JR = CPUBackend
 ```

-We will also use `ParallelStencil.jl` to write some device-agnostic helper functions:
+We will also use [ParallelStencil.jl](https://github.com/omlins/ParallelStencil.jl) to write some device-agnostic helper functions:
 ```julia
 using ParallelStencil
 @init_parallel_stencil(Threads, Float64, 2) #or (CUDA, Float64, 2) or (AMDGPU, Float64, 2)